nodejs/next-10/surveys/2022-12/questions.md

     - Yes
     - No

-- Are you planning to convert your application to native ESM?
+- Are you planning to convert an application to native ESM or use native ESM for a future application?
     - Yes
     - No